EricLowber/blocipedia/README.md

 == README

-blocipedia.
-A simple sociail wiki application.
+wikimaster.
+A simple social wiki application.

+With wikimaster, you can:
+- sign up for a free membership.
+- contribute to, edit, create, and delete wikis.
+- sign up for a premium membership (only $5) that allows you to:
+  - create private wikis.
+  - add or remove collaborators.